 Bonus Reason – There will be plenty of food, fun and activities to participate in, and you’ll receive a free goody bag on the day!

-On-campus Orientation events for Term 1 2018 are being held between Monday, 26 February and Friday, 2 March 2018.
+On-campus Orientation events for Term 2 2018 are being held during the first week of July.